isa-group/project-template-nodejs/README.md

   - windows: `set GITHUB_USERNAME=<your-github-username>`
   - linux: `export GITHUB_USERNAME=<your-github-username>`

-If you project is a `node-application`, a server application, an API, or anything that can be deployed, you must configure this task as following:
+If your project is a `node-application`, a server application, an API, or anything that can be deployed, you must configure this task as following:

 ```js